yashvesikar/robotax/CONTRIBUTE.md

 # RoboTax

-#Contibuting to [PROJECT]
+#Contibuting to RoboTax

-## Welcome contributors to the project:
+## Welcome!
+We are looking forward to people exploring the field of this application, we hope it is able to evolve into a modular piece of software that has the ability to analyze multiple sectors.
+There are many forms of automation in the economy that replaces humans including many softwares tools and robots.

 ## Short Links to Important Resources:
-* docs: handbook / roadmap (you'll learn more about this in the roadmapping session)
-* bugs: issue tracker / bug report tool
+* bugs: please submit bugs into github issue tracker
-* communcations: forum link, developer list, IRC/email, Slack, etc.
+* communcations: email is the best way to reach us as developers, we will get back to you as soon as possible:
+  * yashvesikar@gmail.com , olivvemiller@gmail.com , bogdanpozderca@gmail.com, nate.kurt@gmail.com
 ## Testing
 ## Development environment details